bennybp/ToBeNamedLater-design/PROP-0008-Molecule.md

 }
 /**
 *@opt all
-*@note A base class for a point, such as an atom
+*@note A base class for a point, such as an atom or a shell *carts are where the point is located, weights are properties *associated with the point.
 */
 class Point{
 int index;